awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeIndex.md

 # DescribeIndex<a name="API_DescribeIndex"></a>

-Describes an existing Amazon Kendra index\.
+Gets information about an existing Amazon Kendra index\.

 ## Request Syntax<a name="API_DescribeIndex_RequestSyntax"></a>